Children's Consultation and Participation

 4. Promoting Participation

-The Local Authority has a number of formal processes for seeking the Participation and consultation of children and young people.
+The Local Authority has a number of formal processes for seeking the participation and consultation of children and young people.
 Staff, carers, managers and others who come into contact with children are encouraged and enabled to see each and every interaction as a potential opportunity to develop trust and confidence such that children and young people feel able to confide and state their views and preferences in matters that affect them.

 One way the participation team have been achieving this is not to over rely on events / campaigns and instead view participation as an ongoing process in which young people should be afforded the chance to have their voice heard when it suits them, as opposed to when there is only a campaign available etc.